 - Overcome a self-focused inward mindset and move toward an others-inclusive outward mindset

 - Help clarify a person’s role and hold them accountable

 - Assist teams to plan, work and resolve differences more collaboratively and effectively

 - Influence others to change

 Register on the event webpage for in-person, on-campus sessions held in the Student Union.
 The training is a total of 16 hours and will be facilitated in four sessions from 8:30 a.m. to 12:30 p.m. on Nov.
 8, 10, 15 and 17.
-The cost is $225 per participant and includes a course workbook and two books: “The Outward Mindset” and “Leadership and Self Deception.”
+The cost is $225 per participant and includes access to the training’s Digital Ecosystem.
+Participants will also have access to two digital books: “The Outward Mindset” and “Leadership and Self Deception.”
 The course will be taught by Keith Quatraro, a certified Arbinger Institute instructor and human resources trainer.